Atkinson, P., & Hammersley, M. (2007). Ethnography: Principles in practice (3rd Ed.). London: Routledge.

 Canagarajah, A. S. (1996).
 Nondiscursive requirements in academic publishing, material resources of periphery scholars, and the politics of knowledge production.
 Written Communication, 13(4), 435-472.

 Clavero, M. (2010).
 Awkward wording.
 Rephrase: linguistic injustice in ecological journals.
-Trends in ecology & evolution, 25(10), 552-553.
+Trends in ecology & evolution25(10), 552-553.

 Coates, R., Sturgeon, B., Bohannan, J., & Pasini, E. (2002).
 Language and publication in cardiovascular research articles.
 Cardiovascular Research.
 53, 279-285